-Signs and symptoms of Prader-Willi syndrome generally occur in two stages.
-Signs of the disorder that may be present in the first year of life include:
+Signs and symptoms of Prader-Willi syndrome generally occur in multiple phases.
+Signs that may be present from birth include:

 - Poor muscle tone.
-A primary sign of Prader-Willi syndrome during infancy is poor muscle tone (hypotonia).
-Babies may rest with their elbows and knees loosely extended instead of fixed, and they may feel floppy or like "rag dolls" when they're held.
+A primary sign during infancy is poor muscle tone (hypotonia).
+Babies may rest with their elbows and knees loosely extended instead of fixed, and they may feel floppy or like rag dolls when they're held.

 - Distinct facial features.
-Children with Prader-Willi syndrome may be born with almond-shaped eyes, a narrowing of the head at the temples, a turned-down mouth and a thin upper lip.
+Children may be born with almond-shaped eyes, a narrowing of the head at the temples, a turned-down mouth and a thin upper lip.

 - Generally poor responsiveness.
-A baby may seem unusually tired, respond poorly to stimulation, wake with difficulty or have a weak cry.
+A baby may seem unusually tired, respond poorly to stimulation, have a hard time waking up or have a weak cry.

 - Food craving and weight gain.
-The classic signs of the disorder are a constant craving for food and a rapid gain in weight.
-Because a child with Prader-Willi syndrome is always hungry, he or she eats frequently and consumes large portions.
+Classic signs and symptoms include constant craving for food and rapid weight gain.
+Because a child with Prader-Willi syndrome may always be hungry, he or she eats frequently and consumes large portions.
 A child may develop unusual food-seeking behaviors, such as hoarding food or eating things such as garbage or frozen food.

 - Underdeveloped sex organs.
-A condition called hypogonadism occurs when sex organs — the testes in men and the ovaries in women — produce little or no sex hormones.
-This results in underdeveloped sex organs, incomplete development at puberty and in nearly all cases infertility.
-Women may not start menstruating until their 30s, or they may never menstruate.
-Men may not have much facial hair, and their voices may never fully deepen.
+A condition called hypogonadism occurs when sex organs — testes in men and ovaries in women — produce little or no sex hormones.
+This results in underdeveloped sex organs, incomplete development at puberty and, in nearly all cases, infertility.
+Without treatment, women may not start menstruating until their 30s, or they may never menstruate, and men may not have much facial hair, and their voices may never fully deepen.

 - Poor growth and physical development.
-Children with Prader-Willi syndrome have low muscle mass.
-They may have short hands and feet.
+Children with Prader-Willi syndrome have low muscle mass and high body fat.
+They may have small hands and feet.
 When a person with the disorder reaches full adult stature, he or she is usually shorter than other family members.

-- Learning disabilities.
-Mild to moderate cognitive impairment is a common feature of the disorder.
-Essentially all people with Prader-Willi syndrome, even those without significant cognitive disability, have some learning disabilities.
+- Intellectual disability.
+Mild to moderate impairment in intellectual functioning, such as thinking, reasoning and problem-solving (intellectual disability), is a common feature of the disorder.
+Even those without significant intellectual disability have some learning disabilities.

 - Delayed motor development.
-Toddlers with Prader-Willi syndrome often reach milestones in physical movement later than do other children.
-Sitting up by oneself may be delayed until 12 months and walking until 24 months.
+Toddlers with Prader-Willi syndrome often reach milestones in physical movement — for example, sitting up or walking — later than other children do.

 - Speech problems.
-Speech is often delayed until a child is 2 years of age.
-Poor articulation of words may be an ongoing problem.
+Speech is often delayed.
+Poor articulation of words may be an ongoing problem into adulthood.

 - Behavioral problems.
-Children may at times be very stubborn or throw temper tantrums, especially when denied food.
-They may also develop obsessive-compulsive disorder, which results in unwanted, recurring thoughts or repetitive behaviors, or both.
-Other mental health disorders, such as skin picking or rectal gouging, may develop.
+Children and adults may at times be stubborn, angry, controlling or manipulative.
+They may throw temper tantrums, especially when denied food.
+They may not tolerate changes in their routine.
+They may also develop obsessive-compulsive or repetitive behaviors, or both.
+Other mental health disorders, such as skin picking, may develop.

 - Sleep disorders.
-Some children with Prader-Willi syndrome may have sleep disorders, including disruptions of the normal sleep cycle and sleep apnea, a condition in which breathing pauses during sleep.
+Adults and children with Prader-Willi syndrome may have sleep disorders, including disruptions of the normal sleep cycle and sleep apnea, a condition in which breathing pauses during sleep.
+These disorders can result in excessive daytime sleepiness and worsen behavior problems.
 Obesity may worsen sleep disorders.

 - Scoliosis.
 A number of children with Prader-Willi syndrome develop abnormal curvature of the spine (scoliosis).